 When we first entered into the pandemic “bubble,” it was important to take time to focus on our grief.
 Life as we knew it was coming to an end for the foreseeable future, and it was important to give ourselves space as we accepted a new level of uncertainty.
 Pandemic purpose was a far away thought, if it even registered.

 Now that we are more than half a year into the pandemic, situations that seemed unnavigable and too complex situations have become more manageable.
 We’ve adjusted.
 And perhaps now we can better find meaning in the midst of still unanswered questions and complexity.

-In this blog post, I’d like to help you improve your experience in this difficult time, by embracing specific changes and a new mindset.
+I’d like to help you improve your experience in this difficult time, to determine your pandemic purpose by embracing specific changes and a new mindset.

 As human beings, our brain has a tricky relationship with ambiguity.
 While collectively experiencing a global pandemic, we are full of ambiguity.
 As there is no clear solution or straightforward procedure to address it, we live in ambiguity.
 This can lead to confusion, anxiety, and a sense of feeling out of control.

 As ambiguity increases, the amygdala (which is the grey matter deep inside the brain’s cerebral hemispheres) begins responding to a perceived threat in a situation.
 Anxiety and fear rise, while the ventral striatum (the part of your brain that helps respond to rewards) simply stops functioning.
 So, how do we move forward when our regular ways of decision making won’t provide us with answers?
 By taking advantage of what we can control and cutting off the dead weight that is slowing us down – in other words, dropping the rock and pruning the tree.